Master of Science in Nursing (MSN)

 Advanced Practice Options

-- Child and Adolescent Health Primary Nurse Practitioner
+- Child and Adolescent Health Nurse Practitioner Primary Health Care Track

-- Child and Adolescent Health Acute Nurse Practitioner
+- Child and Adolescent Health Nurse Practitioner Acute Care Track

-- Child and Adolescent Health Dual Primary/Acute Nurse Practitioner
+- Child and Adolescent Health Nurse Practitioner Primary/Acute Care Track

 As part of and prior to admission to the program, an interview with the coordinator of the graduate program and/or the lead faculty in the intended specialty track should be completed.